vikashchand/Fitme/README.md

 # Project Title
-FitMe  a basic Gym app
+FitMe  a basic Gym app in android studio

 shows different types of workout